Celtico/QuAdminCompleteApp/README.md

 Installation
 ==================================
 - Download and unzip
-- Load the database folder /db
+- Import the database which is inside the folder /db
 - Configure the connection to the database in /config/autoload/global.php
 - Create a virtual host in apache, that points to the folder /public

 Coming soon
 ==================================
-- Installation in Composer
+- Installation with Composer
-- Loading the documents in drag and drop, and registered in the data base
+- Loading the documents with drag and drop, and registering them on the data base
-- Configuration size images
+- Image resizing tool
-- The small changes and corrections
+- Small changes and corrections